 Questions to answer:

-- Who will pay these fees when charged on arrival?
+- Who will pay these shipping charges on arrival?

 - Are they calculated and included in the product prices in your store?